weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 [fdu< {fdas § fda

-If we replace f, and f; in (21) by —f, and —f,, the inequality is reversed, and the equality is proved.
+If we replace f, and f; in (21) by -f, and -f,, the inequality is reversed, and the equality is proved.

 The proofs of the other assertions of Theorem 6./2 are so similar that we omit the details.
-In part (c)the point is that (by passing to refine- ments) we may restrict ourselves to partitions which contain the point ¢, in approximating { f da.
+In part (c)the point is that (by passing to refine- ments) we may restrict ourselves to partitions which contain the point c, in approximating { f da.

 Theorem [ffe A(x) and g € A(%) on [a,b], then